Autogramm/grex-doc/content/docs/tutorial/grammar_rules/_index.md

 ---
 weight: 1
-title: "Grammar Rules"
+title: "Fundamentals"
 math: katex
 ---

-# Tutorial: Grammar Rules
+# Tutorial: Fundamentals

-Before looking into Grex, we need to understand what it can be used for, that is, which are the grammar rules it can extract from treebanks?
-We first give a very brief overview of what syntactic dependencies are, and then we will formalize what Grex consider as a grammar rule.
+Before looking into Grex, we need to understand what it can be used for, that is, what are the grammar rules it can extract from treebanks?
+We first give a very brief overview of what syntactic dependencies are, and then we will formalise a grammar rule.

 ## Dependency Treebanks

-A treebank is a set of sentences associated with linguistic annotations in form of syntactic trees.
+A treebank is a set of sentences associated with linguistic annotations in the form of syntactic trees.

-There are two main tree families, **dependency trees** (left) and **constituency trees** (right):
+There are two main tree families of linguistic trees: **dependency trees** (left) and **constituency trees** (right):

 ![A dependency and a constituency tree](trees.png)